 The scheme has been designed to encourage senior citizens to save money and invest it in safe instruments such as Indian Government bonds and other securities issued by the National Securities Depository Limited (NSDL).
 The scheme also provides for a subsidy of 40% on the amount invested along with an interest subsidy of 20%.
 The scheme is also open to all senior citizens, irrespective of their income levels, occupation, or assets.

-But, investing in alternative investments like real estate can increase your chances of gaining profits in high portions, which is not the case with these savings schemes.
-Also, investing is made a lot easier by platforms like Assetmonk, where you can invest in a wide array of residential as well as commercial real estate assets.
-To your comfort, even fractional ownership is available on Assetmonk, where you can be the rightful owner of a property by purchasing just a fraction of the asset.
+However, investing in alternative investments like real estate can increase your chances of gaining profits in high portions, which is not the case with these savings schemes.
+Also, investing is made a lot easier by platforms like Assetmonk, where you can invest in a wide array of structured debt of commercial real estate assets.
+It offers an assured IRR of 17 percent.

 Senior Citizen Savings Scheme (SCSS) – Eligibility, Interest Rate & Benefits FAQs